 About Ausma Zehanat Khan, author of THE UNQUIET DEAD

 Ausma Zehanat Khan is the author of The Unquiet Dead, published by St. Martin's Press/Minotaur Books, and winner of the Barry Award, the Arthur Ellis Award and the Romantic Times Reviewers Choice Award for Best First Novel.
 Her widely acclaimed second novel, The Language of Secrets, was published in 2016.
-Among the Ruins, her third mystery will be published in February 2017.
-She is also at work on a fantasy series, to be published by Harper Voyager, beginning in 2017.
+Among the Ruins, her third mystery was published in February 2017.
+She is also at work on a fantasy series, to be published by Harper Voyager, beginning October 2017.
 The Bloodprint is Book One of the Khorasan Archives.

 A frequent lecturer and commentator, Ms. Khan holds a Ph.D. in International Human Rights Law with a research specialization in military intervention and war crimes in the Balkans.
 Ms. Khan completed her LL.B. and LL.M. at the University of Ottawa, and her B.A. in English Literature & Sociology at the University of Toronto.